asinglebit/gittui/README.md

     - Pop changes
     - Render tags

-I work on **guita╭** in my spare time, and give priority on the features I need in my day-to-day life.
+I work on **guita╭** in my spare time, and give priority to the features I need in my day-to-day life.
 Use it with caution, and feel free to report issues or contribute improvements!

 ### 🖼️ Screenshots